 I am not expecting miracles but changing my behaviour has helped changing my clients’ behaviour and therefore has helped making changes for the dog.

-On a personal level I have stopped talking about ‘owner compliance’ but will expand my knowledge of ‘motivational interviewing’ and change my approach to hopefully being more successful in helping my clients.
-But change is tough even if I see the benefits!
+On a personal level I have stopped talking about compliance but will expand my knowledge of motivational interviewing and change my approach to hopefully being more successful in helping my clients.
+But I remember that change is difficult in humans too even if I see the benefits!

 I find having regular sessions with a counsellor is very helpful for debriefing and invaluable for my own wellbeing.
 Dog training can be a challenging job and burnout or compassion fatigue can part of it for some of us.

-The spirit of MI can be translated into five central principles summarized by the acronym DEARS:
+The spirit of MI can be translated into five central principles summarised by the acronym DEARS:

 Why are we getting dogs when we try to prevent them from doing what dogs normally do more often than not and if we find a lot of things real dogs do inappropriate or even offensive?